TatendaEltonMucheri/Tatenda-Mucheri-H230181P/README.md

-This project facilitates a student login system where individuals can enter their Registration Number and Password into a secure login form.
-Upon submission, the program authenticates the user's credentials.
-If verified, the system displays the student's Registration Number and Name.
+This project develops a secure student login system.
+Students input their Registration Number and Password.
+The system verifies credentials.
+If successful, it displays the student's details.

-In instances where a student is not registered, they are prompted to complete a Registration form, the details of which are then securely stored in the database.
-Following this process, the student is redirected to the login page to authenticate their account.
+Unregistered students must complete a Registration form.
+Their information is stored securely.
+After registration, they can log in.

-Technologies utilized: MySQL Connector (to establish a connection between the Java application and XAMPP for PHPMyAdmin).

-Authentication details employed: (RegNum: "H230181P") (Password: "Tatenda").
+Technologies used: MySQL Connector (connecting Java to XAMPP's PHPMyAdmin).
+Authentication details: (RegNum: "H230181P") (Password: "Tatenda").